-Trials were undertaken in the Torres Strait and Cape York Peninsula of Australia to investigate the specificity of the L. sativae eDNA method using siratro weed (Macroptilium atropurpureum), a favoured host of L. sativae in the Torres Strait (Blacket et al. 2015).
+Trials were undertaken in the Torres Strait and Cape York Peninsula of Australia to investigate the potential for false positives from unmined leaves by the L. sativae eDNA method using siratro weed (Macroptilium atropurpureum), a favoured host of L. sativae in the Torres Strait (Blacket et al. 2015).
 In 2018, ten random leaves of M. atropurpureum that showed no visible signs of leaf mining were selected at FGG.
 Each leaf was individually enclosed in a small mesh bag for the duration of the trial.
-The mesh bags were designed to prevent adult flies accessing the leaf surface, and thus preventing egg lay.
+The mesh bags were designed to prevent adult flies accessing the leaf surface, and thus prevent egg lay.
 After 11 days, each leaf was removed from their respective bag, visibly inspected for the presence of leaf mining, and placed into sealed plastic bags.
 In 2019, additional field trials were undertaken.
 A similar approach to the one described above was used except 15 random M. atropurpureum leaves were selected, and the trial repeated at three locations.

 These were FGG, GHF and INJ.
 At FGG and GHF, leaves were collected four days after the mesh bags were first installed, and immediately placed into sealed plastic bags.
 At the INJ site, a revisit was not possible after four days.
-The likelihood of L. sativae presence at this site was extremely low, so the unmined leaves were transported back to the laboratory and stored at -20 °C prior to molecular testing.
+The likelihood of L. sativae presence at this site was extremely low, so the unmined leaves were immediately collected and placed into sealed plastic bags.
+Plant samples from the 2018 and 2019 trials were transported back to the laboratory and stored at -20 °C prior to molecular testing.